(Backdated. Posted 28/7/2017)

 I particularly liked the Brussels Airlines slogan “We fly you to the home of Tintin” – apparently this is their “Rackham” aircraft.

 During the lengthy walk from the terminal we found the airport WiFi and connected for a quick update from home.
 We would find WiFi was pretty common around the UK and Europe, at many small and large institutions, including airports, pubs, restaurants.

-It was also ubiquitous on long-distance trains run by GWR, which covered all the places we’d be going in southeast England, Wales and Cornwall, and it was also available on one of our two Eurostar trips (the one where we lucked out getting newer carriages), some museums, as well as everywhere we booked accommodation (though this latter point was deliberate on my part!)
+It was also ubiquitous on long-distance trains run by GWR, which covered all the places we’d be going in southwest England, Wales and Cornwall, and it was also available on one of our two Eurostar trips (the one where we lucked out getting newer carriages), some museums, as well as everywhere we booked accommodation (though this latter point was deliberate on my part!)